MCruces-fz/TRAGALDABAS-Kalman-Filter/README.md

 # TRAGALDABAS-Kalman-Filter

-  Code that simulates particle showers and reconstructs their tracks from their fingerprints on the TRAGALDABAS detector.
-This detector is composed by four plates/plans with 120 cells each one, capable of detect particles.
-By linking those fingerprints, we want to   reconstruct the initial track using Kalman Filter.
+## INTRODUCTION

-  Code that simulates particle showers and reconstructs their tracks from their fingerprints on the TRAGALDABAS detector.
+Code that simulates particle showers (`GenerateEvent` calss) and reconstructs their tracks from their fingerprints (`TrackFinding` class) on TRASGO detectors.
+This particle showers can be loaded (`RootUnpacker` class) from ROOT trees with real data too.

+The **TRASGO** detectors are:
-  This detector is composed by four plates/plans with 120 cells each one, capable of detect particles.
-By linking those fingerprints, we want to reconstruct the initial track using Kalman Filter.
+  - *TRAGALDABAS:* It is composed by three (actually) plates/plans with 120 cells each one
+  - *TRISTAN:* It is composted by four detector planes with...

 ## REVIEW